MalinYamato/chat/README.md

 is governed by a Directed Acyclic Graph that has a limit of two nodes depth.
 It is possible to chat while you view and hear those whom you chat with thanks to the team of Janus, who greately facilitate the management of video and voice streams baesed on WebRTC -- the team who built a WebRTC layer to implement WebRTC signalig, Janus WebRTC.
 The photo albume carousel is based on work by Vladimir Kharlampidi. </br>
 Raku Rakuen is basically a non-commercial playground to test and learn new technology and solutions.
-It has not gone serious through regular testing and is not at all for production -- and thus, should therefore be regarded as a demo of how things work or may be done.
-This are stuff that I cannot do at my company.
-My job is to design automated trading systems in Asia and this stuff is totally unrelated to that.
-The installation and setup are therefore very very primitive at this point.
+It has not gone serious through regular testing and is not at all readt for productio; it should be regarded as a demo of how things work or may be done.
+My job is to design automated trading systems in Asia, which is totally unrelated to work on this project and corresponsing technologies.
+Installation and setup are very primitive at this point.

 No standard database!
 I have a file based database solution where I store data as serialized JSON, pictures, IMs and vids using directory structures.